ognistik/alfred-pasteflow/README.md

 * While in stack, use the OPT modifier in Alfred's action or the main menu to add split list items with the most recent at the bottom.
 If you are in queue mode, you can use the same to insert your split items most recent at the top.
 * The external trigger has a parameter for this too.

-Remember, multiple clipboard items sorting stays as-is when inserting.
+Remember, multiple clipboard items follow the stack or queue sorting logic when inserting.
+Unlike split items, there’s no extra setting to change this.
 Keep this in mind when choosing between stack and queue for your workflow.

 ---
 ## THE PROCESSING LOGIC